Navyaravindra/Food-Recognition-App/README.md

 ##  Project Overview

 The Food Recognition App is designed to assist in identifying Indian dishes from images.
-It uses a Convolutional Neural Network (CNN) trained on a custom dataset of Indian foods like dosa, biryani, idli, samosa, and more.
+It uses a Convolutional Neural Network (CNN) trained on a custom dataset of Indian foods like aloo gobbi,aloo tikki, biryani,butter chicken ,chana masala,chicken razala,chicken tikka,gulab jamun,palak paneer and paneer butter masala.

 ##  Features